Suhaani Lohia: Chess career

 Suhaani is coached by FM Balaji Guttula, the Chief Coach of SMCA, and Pavan BNB, a senior coach at SMCA, among other coaches.

 Impact and contributions

 Alongside her brother, Suhaani has started a Non-Profit called Chess For All.
 Through this initiative, she has taught chess to many underprivileged children of various orphanages and NGOs in India and donated chess boards.
 She has also donated all her price money to CM Relief Fund.

+In January 2026, Suhaani founded Vision Beyond Sight, a comprehensive fundraiser aimed at empowering visually impaired chess players through equal access to resources and opportunities.
+Developed in collaboration with the All India Chess Federation for the Blind (AICFB), the initiative provides practical support including talking chess clocks, professional coaching, essential equipment, and tournament travel assistance for visually impaired players.
+The fundraiser focuses on removing barriers to entry for blind chess players, enabling them to compete on equal terms with sighted players.
+Chess offers rare fairness because the rules do not bend for anyone, allowing visually impaired competitors to participate with the same rules and pressure as sighted players.
+The fundraiser has gained significant visibility through media coverage and online platforms, including a fundraiser video on YouTube about the initiative.

-Yoga and Mindfulness
+Yoga

 In July 2025, at the age of 15, Suhaani became the youngest certified teacher at the Sri Sri School of Yoga, officially certified by the Art of Living ashram in Bengaluru.
 She is now qualified to guide adults through yoga and breathing techniques, as reported by Mumbai Mirror.